 You may remember that almost a decade ago, GMA-7 switched Saksi to late-night slot, giving its then late-night newscast Frontpage the primetime slot.
-For years, leading up to the switch, Frontpage and its anchor Mel Tiangco has been getting praises and accolades for its fast-paced approach and sense of what's important.
+For years, leading up to the switch Frontpage and its anchor Mel Tiangco received praises and accolades for its fast-paced approach and sense of what's important.
 Tiangco then was known for her hard-hitting style when interviewing her subjects.
-Police stories weren't seen until the second block of the newscast and even hired Unang Hirit anchor Rhea Santos as the segment host for GMA Action Force in its later years.
-Interestingly, both Frontpage and SONA has a similarity other than being highly-praised—both newscasts carry the name of their casters.
+Police stories weren't seen until the second block of the newscast, and even hired Unang Hirit anchor Rhea Santos as the segment host for GMA Action Force in its later years.
+Interestingly, both Frontpage and SONA have a similarity other than being highly-praised — both newscasts carry the name of their casters.

 It would be no surprise if we see some switching once again, with 24 Oras and SONA.
 It makes sense right?
 It's time for Filipinos to be presented with a smart and intelligent newscast once again.
 That reason alone should be enough.

 QUICK NOTES ON SONA'S THEME MUSIC, GRAPHICS PACKAGE AND SET

 - We like how SONA's theme music sets the mood every time it opens the newscast, accompanied by an opening billboard that features a montage of some of the important stories Soho did in the past two decades.
 The theme music sounds very patriotic, with trumpet sounds and drums, as if an actual State of the Nation is taking place.